ThibaultDieudonne/RiotMatchmaking/README.md

 Get a python3 distribution.

-To see database statistics: run "python3 -m stats.py".
+To see database statistics: run "python3 -m stats".

 To fill the current database or create a fresh one (by deleting db.dat file):